 Diabetes and heart disease is something else that can set in from a slowed metabolism change caused from prolonged sitting.
 The body has a harder time regulating its insulin for dealing with the influx of glucose in the blood to the cells to the way cholesterol and inflammation are handled.

-Prolonged sitting is also notorious for causing back and neck pain, not to mention carpal tunnel for too continuous hours of typing.
+Prolonged sitting is also notorious and has dangers for causing back and neck pain, not to mention carpal tunnel for too continuous hours of typing.
 Sitting too long can compress a major disc in the spine that can cause back and neck health conditions.

 Though we don’t like to admit it, prolonged sitting is also bad for the figure.
 The less that you move, the more calories you don’t burn.
 You gain more weight and a larger booty from the inactive gluteus muscles and tightening of the hip flexors.
 As dismal as that prospect sounds, you also are at an increased risk of developing colon cancer from the hormonal changes and effects of that weight gain.